 The Pre-Outlaw Days Of Johnny Ringo

-Johnny Ringo was born on May 3, 1850 to Martin and Mary Peters Ringo in Washington, Ind.
+Johnny Ringo was born John Peters Ringo on May 3, 1850, to Martin and Mary Peters Ringo in Washington, Indiana.
 He was the first child of a large family of five children and was related to both the infamous Younger and James brothers.

 At 14, his family left for San Jose, Calif., but while crossing the country by wagon, his father was killed in a tragic accident.
 A letter published in the Liberty Tribune described the event in gory detail:

 “[H]is shotgun went off accidentally in his hands, the load entering his right eye and coming out at the top of his head.
 At the report of his gun, I saw his hat blow up twenty feet in the air, and his brains were scattered in all directions.”

 Still, the family was resilient, like most frontier folk, and made it to San Jose after a year-long stay at the Youngers’ home.
 But Johnny Ringo’s adolescent years between 1864 and 1870 are not well documented, though there is an unsubstantiated claim that he was a drunkard and juvenile delinquent that left his family and San Jose itself in 1869.

 However, the San Jose Directory and Federal California Census, both of 1870, place him in San Jose and working as a farmer.
 Additionally, his sisters later reported that he left San Jose as part of a harvesting team sometime between 1870 and early 1871.